OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Pushing a Branch Back to Launchpad
 -----------------------------------

-The following instructions are for Linux, OS X, and Windows.
-However, on Windows, depending on how you created your :ref:`SSH keys <Creating-Your-Key-on-Windows>`, you may need to have Pageant running before you can merge to your branch or push it to Launchpad.
+The following instructions are for Linux, OS X, and Windows platforms.

-First, make sure all of your changes are committed and that your your branch builds successfully and passes all tests.
+First, make sure all of your changes are committed and that the documentation builds successfully (if applicable) and all tests pass.

-You will push your branch up to the openmdao repository, but the changes do not become a part of the development trunk until one of the reviewers merges it.
-Note that your branch may be reviewed by a senior developer as well as a tech writer (to make sure the documentation is consistent and clear).
+You will push your branch up to the openmdao repository, but the changes will not become a part of the development trunk until one of the reviewers approves it, and it is merged.
+Note that your branch may be reviewed by a senior developer and a tech writer (if there are documentation changes).

+If your branch is associated with a :term:`Trac` ticket, you should :term:`tag` your branch with the related ticket number before pushing it to Launchpad.
+For more information about submitting a ticket in Trac, go to the `OpenMDAO Development page <http://openmdao.org/wiki/Development>`_ on our website.
+For instructions on tagging a branch, click :ref:`here <Tagging-Your-Branch>`.

 On the branch to be pushed, type the following command, replacing ``userid`` with your Launchpad userid and replacing ``branch_name`` with the name of the branch you are